-There are countless amazing stops that one can take on a San Francisco to Big Sur drive that are sure to impress.
-Much like the LA to Big Sur drive, this road trip offers everything from beautiful natural areas to charming towns to historic cities to gastronomic gems.
+There are countless amazing stops that one can make that are sure to impress.
+Much like the LA to Big Sur drive, I think this road trip along the California coast offers everything from beautiful natural areas to charming towns to historic cities to gastronomic gems.

-Before getting into all of the San Francisco to Big Sur drive stops, we should talk a bit about some logistical considerations you need to take into account before hitting the road.
 The SF to Big Sur drive isn’t a long one, but there are a few things that are worth considering before you head out.

-There are actually a couple of stops on this list that lie along the inland route, however, if you want to truly enjoy this drive and have amazing scenery to enjoy, then make sure to take the PCH — I promise you won’t regret it.
-And if you’re interested in making an inland stop, they are all relatively easy detours that won’t add to much to your drive time.
+There are actually a couple of stops on this list that lie along the inland route, however, if you want to truly enjoy this drive and have amazing scenery and views of the Pacific Ocean to enjoy, then make sure to take the PCH — I promise you won’t regret it.

 Alternatively, if you’re embarking on a long trip such as from San Francisco to San Diego or LA and prefer a campervan or RV, then I suggest browsing on Outdoorsy which offers a huge selection of choices.